PhilipYip1988/python-notebooks/anaconda/windows/uninstall.md

 <img src='images_uninstall/img_013.png' alt='img_013' width='350'/>

-Once OK is seleced and Edit is pressed again, it should display as a list:
+Once OK is selected and Edit is pressed again, it should display as a list:

 <img src='images_uninstall/img_014.png' alt='img_014' width='350'/>